Pxtchi/Minesweepe/README.md

 # Minesweepe
-Creation of a Minesweepe in Java with JavaFx
+Creation of a Minesweepe in Java with JavaFx.
 This project is licensed under the terms of the MIT license.